drpowell/FriPan/README.md

 append `?mypop` to the URL, so it looks like `http://example.com/~user/fripan/pan.html?mypop`.

+To simplify this, just add each stem to the file called `pan.index`.
+This will allow them to be selected via the `Index` menu item within the application.

 ## Development

 While developing code, it is useful to enable coffee in "watch" mode and with source maps.
 Run the following: